Danny Sullivan's Indy Heat: Ports

 The arcade game was later ported by Rare and published by Tradewest for the Nintendo Entertainment System in 1992.
-Indy Heat was the third NES game to be released that featured an American indy car driver, the others being Al Unser Jr.'s Turbo Racing and Michael Andretti's World GP.
-As well as the NES, the game was also ported by The Sales Curve (now Square Enix Europe) for the Commodore Amiga, Atari ST and the Commodore 64 the same year.
+Indy Heat was the third NES game to be released that featured an American Indy car driver, the others being Al Unser Jr.'s Turbo Racing and Michael Andretti's World GP.
+As well as the NES, the game was also ported by The Sales Curve (now Square Enix Europe) for the Amiga, Atari ST and the Commodore 64 the same year.
 Due to Danny Sullivan's promotion expiring, the racing game was released for the latter simply as "Indy Heat".
 A Sega Genesis version was developed but never officially published, though a number of reproduction copies were released.

 Reception

 British gaming magazine The One reviewed the arcade version of Indy Heat in 1991, calling the game's tracks "very prettily constructed" and praising its gameplay, noting how the player may choose to drive carefully to have minimal pit stops, although going slower, or drive "like a maniac" to go faster, but risking breaking down.
 The One furthermore praises the player's ability to buy upgrades with the prize money from races in-game.
 The One expressed that "it's this level of dynamic strategy within and between the races that makes this my game of the month".